Avicularia avicularia

-Avicularia avicularia, sometimes called the pinktoe tarantula, is a species of tarantula native from Venezuela, Guyana, Suriname, French Guiana and Trinidad and Tobago to Peru, Bolivia and Brazil.
+Avicularia avicularia, sometimes called the pinktoe tarantula, is a species of tarantula native to Venezuela, Guyana, Suriname, French Guiana, Trinidad, Tobago, Peru, Bolivia and Brazil.
 This species is sometimes called the Guyana pinktoe, or South American pinktoe.

 Description

 The mature pinktoe tarantula has a dark-colored body and pinkish feet, hence its name.
 Juvenile specimens, however, have pinkish bodies and dark-colored feet and undergo a reversal in their coloration as they approach adulthood at 4–5 years.
 A fully grown Pinktoe tarantula can grow up to six inches in length.
 They have a short lifespan, with males living 2–3 years, and females living between 6–9 years.

 Dimorphism has been shown in the mature stages of males and females, with males having uniformly barbed urticating hairs, while females are found only at the proximal end.
 Mature males also exhibit a pair of hooks on the last segment of the pedipalps, used during construction of "sperm webs" and courtship behaviors.